 Exercise also increases the number of mitochondria within our bodies cells.
 Mitochondria are where we produce cellular energy through aerobic respiration.
 They work much better when there are ample amounts of oxygen around.
 Regular workouts maximize mitochondrial function and improve our ability to break down foods efficiently.

 If you haven’t been strength training lately, it’s time to start!
 Strength training builds lean muscle mass, improves bone density, burns fat faster, and gives you a stronger immune system.
 Studies suggest that those who lift weights tend to burn between 100-200 extra calories per week because their metabolism has sped up due to exercise.

 So go ahead and hit the gym today.
 And remember: Keep lifting until you see results.
 Then keep lifting some more.

 A healthy lifestyle doesn’t mean living on salads alone.
-Many health experts recommend combining fruits and vegetables with whole grains, nuts, beans, and fish to create complete nutrition without causing any nutritional deficiencies.
-Here are four simple ways to incorporate plant-based foods into your meal plan each day.
+Many health experts say that eating fruits and vegetables with whole grains, nuts, beans, and fish is the best way to get all the nutrients you need without missing out on any.
+Here are four simple ways to incorporate plant-based foods into your daily meal plan.

 High-intensity interval training

 Involves short bursts of high intensity followed by low or no activity for recovery periods.
 HIIT can increase metabolic rate during both rest and active states.
 It helps build endurance and stamina, which means you’ll have more energy throughout the day.
 This type of workout is great if you want to lose weight but don’t have the time to do traditional cardio sessions like running or cycling.